Eggrens/crow-bot/readme.md

 ![A screenshot of Crow displaying the current song with `nowplaying`](readme-imgs/crow-bot-scr2.png)

 - `~next` - moves to the next song in the queue
+    - you can also give this an integer argument to move to a specific song in the queue (e.g. `~next 14` to move to the 14th song in queue)
 - `~shuffle` - shuffles the order of songs currently in the queue
 - `~quit` - terminates the program
 - `~mew` - Crow says "mew!" :>